expo/create-react-native-app/CONTRIBUTING.md

 $ yarn link react-native-scripts
 ```

-Once this is linked and the gulp watcher is running, you should be able to see any changes you make to the project scripts when you run them inside your test project.
+Once this is linked and the watcher is running, you should be able to see any changes you make to the project scripts when you run them inside your test project.

 ## Working on dependencies of react-native-scripts